calc-project/sound-laws-paper/README.md

 Please also cite the MISOL application:

-> List, Johann-Mattis (2023): MISoL: Modeling and Inferring Sound Laws with an Interactive Web-Application `[`Software Tool: Version 0.2`]`.
+> List, Johann-Mattis (2024): MISoL: Modeling and Inducing Sound Laws with an Interactive Web-Application `[`Software Tool: Version 0.2`]`.
 Passau: Chair of Multilingual Computational Linguistics at the University of Passau. [https://misol.edictor.org](https://misol.edictor.org).